One Moment in Cameroon

 I want to focus on a story of similarities here in Cameroon.

-Macaco and I made an impromptu journey to Yaoundé out of certain necessities.
+Macaco and I made an impromptu journey to Yaoundé out of certain necessity.
 We took a seven (or so) hour bus ride from Bertoua out west.
-About an hour into the ride, a young mother boarded the bus with her infant and her four-year old.
+About an hour into the ride, a young mother boarded the bus with her infant and her four-year-old.
 She didn't buy a seat for the older child (there wasn't a free one anyway) and she held the younger one in her arms.
-The boy would have to stand for the entire five- to six-hour journey.
+The boy would have to stand for the rest of the journey, five- to six-hours at least.
 I was exhausted just imagining it.
 He buried his little head into his mother's arm.
 Macaco and I discussed things and decided that he would stow his bag (which had previously occupied his lap) up above, he would take my own bulky bag onto his lap, and I would take the child.
 I motioned to the mother and offered our plan and she consented.

 The child was frightened of me.
 Why not?
 Not only was I stranger, but one that looked much different than the people he knew.
 But he took a chance and settled into my lap and gave me a go.
 I was soft enough for him, maternal enough.
 I wound my right arm around his tiny waist to shield him from the bumps and acute turns of the journey.
 He pressed further into me, but still his right hand wouldn't let go of the seat in front of us.
 Though we weren't quite positioned to do so easily, I realized that I would have to wind my left arm around him too.
 I didn't speak to him about it, instead merely shifting my hip a bit.
 He immediately knew my agenda.
 He lifted the elbow of his left arm, which was resting in his lap, making a small opening so that I could snake my own arm through.
 There.
 There it was, the moment of connection.
 We spoke without words, both knowing the goal of the moment's program, both having already occupied the respective sides of our embrace.
 The profundity of it is stunning, if you allow it.